Transfer of property under Panamanian tax laws may be subject to:

-- Panama has subscribed to and ratified DTTs with Barbados, the Czech Republic, France, Ireland, Israel, Italy, Luxembourg, Mexico, the Netherlands, Portugal, Qatar, Singapore, South Korea, Spain, the United Arab Emirates and the United Kingdom (the DTT with Italy has not yet come into force);
+- Panama has subscribed to and ratified DTTs with Barbados, the Czech Republic, France, Ireland, Israel, Italy, Luxembourg, Mexico, the Netherlands, Portugal, Qatar, Singapore, South Korea, Spain, the United Arab Emirates, the United Kingdom and Vietnam;

-- Panama has negotiated DTTs with Austria, Bahrain, Belgium, Colombia and Vietnam; and
+- Panama has negotiated DTTs with Austria, Bahrain, Belgium and Colombia; and

 - Georgia, Greece, Poland and Switzerland have all expressed interest in negotiating DTTs with Panama.

 Transfers of stock and securities of Panamanian companies are also subject to stamp taxes.
-Please see question 6 for a discussion of the applicable rates.
+See question 6 for a discussion of the applicable rates.

 Transfer of real property